 - Someone you met on the BiggerPockets Forums

-- Any other individual looking for higher returns on their money.
+- Any other individual looking for higher returns on their money

-In other words, private lenders are usually someone that you know.
-Because the investment property loans are much less formal, there are no rules as to the rates or points you will pay, though they typically slightly less than what a hard money lender may charge, with fewer (or no) points.
+In other words, private lenders are usually someone who you know.
+Because the investment property loans are much less formal, there are no rules as to the rates or points you will pay, though they are typically slightly less than what a hard money lender may charge, with fewer (or no) points.

 Many seasoned real estate investors turn to private money after the banks start saying no, finding win-win ways to close deals quickly without the hassle of dealing with banks or other lenders.

 The most important aspect when dealing with hard money or private money are similar to those of a commercial loan, which means your ability to obtain a loan is weighted more heavily on the strength of the deal and your ability to manage the project than your personal income or credit score.

 Be sure to check out these great articles on finding private money:

 - Where Do You Find Your Investors?
 Here’s Exactly Where I Find Mine…